 Quick Tip #2: Get your return ticket when you arrive, because the trains can get extremely busy in the evenings when everyone's heading back home.

-The festival grounds start as soon as you walk out the train station.
+The festival grounds start as soon as you walk out of the train station.
 There is no fee for any of the festival except the Sake Hiroba (below).
-A lot of the sake brewers give out free samples too, but you’ll definitely want some cash to buy a couple souvenir sake bottles and for food.
+A lot of the sake brewers give out free samples too, but you'll definitely want some cash to buy a couple of souvenir sake bottles and for food.

 Here's a map you can save to your phone following these instructions: